Vehicle immobiliser installation Wellington

 Which Immobiliser is easier to hide?
 Cobra 8509 (TOP) Mongoose M60 (BOTTOM)

-Immobiliser Installation FAQs
+Immobiliser installation FAQs

 Q: How long does immobiliser installation take?